trimstray/nginx-admins-handbook/doc/RULES.md

   > Information about the technologies used and the software versions are extremely valuable information.
 These details allow the identification and exploitation of known software weaknesses published in publicly available vulnerability databases.

-  > The best option is to generate pages for each HTTP code or use SSI and `map` module to create dynamic error pages.
+  > The best option is to generate pages for each HTTP code or use SSI and `map` modules to create dynamic error pages.

   > You can setup a custom error page for every location block in your `nginx.conf`, or a global error page for the site as a whole.
 You can also append standard error codes together to have a single page for several types of errors.